zellygao/CS.11.06-Lab-6.1/README.md

 In this example, there are seven measurements that are larger than the previous measurement.

-Using the **input.txt** file, write a method called **challengeOne** that takes a parameter (the name of the input text file) and writes the solution to another text file (output.txt) to answer the following question and help Brooke avoid detection from Amboise:
+Using the **inputOneTwo.txt** file, write a method called **challengeOne** that takes a parameter (the name of the input text file) and writes the solution to another text file (output.txt) to answer the following question and help Brooke avoid detection from Amboise:

 How many measurements are larger than the previous measurement?